unfoldingWord-dev/ts-android/README.md

 A project encapsulates the source text for a specific translation effort regardless of language.
 This source text is subdivided into Chapters and Frames.
 The app has a set of predefined projects including starting data that will be augmented by data found on the server (if an active internect connection is available).

 ####Chapter
-A chapter encapsulates a specific set of translation Frames regardless of of language.
-Chapters mostly act to better organize the translation effort into sections for better navigation.
+A chapter encapsulates a specific set of translation Frames regardless of language.
+Chapters mostly act to organize the translation effort into sections for better navigation.
 Chapters may containe 0 or more frames.

 ####Frame
 A frame encapsulates a specific piece of translated work.
 Frames include additional translation information such as language.
 This is the lowest level of translation (just above the text file).